samyogk35/EcoExplorer/README.md

-# AI Trip Planner
+# Ecoexplorer

 ## Overview

-AI Trip Planner is a sophisticated web application that helps users plan their trips using artificial intelligence.
+Ecoexplorer is a web application that helps users plan their trips using AI.
 The app leverages Google's OAuth 2.0 for secure authentication, providing a seamless and trustworthy user experience.

 ## Features